watchfulli/XCloner-Wordpress/.github/ISSUE_TEMPLATE/restore-testing2.md

 ---
-name: Bug report
+name: Restore testing
-about: Create a report to help us improve
+about: Test the restore script for XCLoner
-title: "[CATEGORY] Brief description of issue"
+title: "[TESTING] Test version X.Y.Z of the restore script for cloning to a new site."
-labels: bug
+labels: testing
 assignees: jimiero

 ---